How to Make a DIY Heating Pad for Shoulders and Neck – Free Tutorial

 | |

 Sew a heating pad that is like warm hug around the neck!
 This cute heating pad is 24” long and 6” wide, just the perfect size and weight to wrap around your neck and shoulders.
 Heat it up in the microwave for 1-2 minutes and then relax, relieve stress, and ease your tired muscles.
-Did you know that the average head weighs in at about 12 pounds?
-No wonder so many of us suffer with sore muscles in our neck and shoulders.
-We use these muscles all the time.
-When your muscles stiffen up from overuse, a little heat is just what you need to increase the blood flow to the affected area.
-For more detailed information about the proper use of heat therapy for deep injuries and instructions on how to apply heat (or ice) correctly, consult your doctor or physical therapist.

-UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
+UPDATE: This blog post has been converted to an optional PDF thatโ€™s optimized for printing.
 Find it here.
 The pattern in the blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The PDF download for is inexpensive and optional.
 Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
 Check it out.

 Materials: